 stroke, your age, prior overall health, and current

-If you have significant blockage in the carotid arteries in your neck, you may need a carotid endarterectomy.
-During this surgery, a surgeon removes plaque buildup in the carotid arteries to reduce the risk of transient ischemic attack (TIA) or stroke.
+If you have serious blockage in the carotid arteries in your neck, you may need a carotid endarterectomy.
+During this surgery, a surgeon removes plaque buildup in the carotid arteries.
 The benefits and risks of this surgery must be carefully weighed, because the surgery itself may cause a stroke.
-Your need to have carotid endarterectomy depends on whether you have had a TIA or stroke and how much your carotid arteries have narrowed.

 Treatment for hemorrhagic stroke may include surgery to: